-The national monument is open to visitors, with opportunities for hiking, biking, cross-country skiing, fishing, and hunting, among others.
-For the most up-to-date information and maps visit the official National Park Service webpage for Katahdin Woods and Waters National Monument.
+The national monument is open to visitors, with opportunities for hiking, biking, cross-country skiing, fishing, and hunting, among others recreational pursuits.

-The Friends of Katahdin Woods and Waters, a not-for-profit 501(c) (3) organization dedicated to supporting the monument, hopes you will be one of many to follow in their footsteps.
+Throughout the Monument’s peopled history many artists, authors, conservationist, recreationist, scientists and visitors have been inspired by this landscape.
+The Friends of Katahdin Woods and Waters hopes you will be just one of many to follow in their footsteps.

 From 1-95 Exit 264 (Sherman) travel west approximately .25 miles turning left on RT 11.
 Travel approximately 5 miles turning right on Swift Brook Road.

 From either exit – travel the Swift Brook Road approximately 9.5-miles to Sandbank Stream Camping and Picnic Area.